KhaledSucceed/Cinema-booking-app/README.md

 python3 main.py
 ```

-The GUI will open a window showing the seating chart.
-Click seats to book or reset them.
+When launched, the app opens maximized for easier viewing.
+The GUI shows the seating chart; click seats to book or reset them.
 Bookings can be saved to and loaded from `bookings.json`.

 ## Additional Scripts